Hongya Cave's stilted houses lit up at night above the Jialing River, Chongqing

 Chongqing 1949(the city's signature immersive show)

-We book the early-evening performance, and the seats are held in the lower-tier audience ring where the rotation reads cleanest against the set changes.
-A short brief from your guide before the doors open names the figures the production is built around.
-English subtitles, and the seats we hold sit within the subtitle sight line.
+We book the early-evening performance in the lower-tier audience ring where the rotation reads cleanest against the set changes.
+English subtitles are provided, and our booking sits within the subtitle sight line.

 The Yangtze Cableway's wires stretching across the river at golden hour, Yuzhong towers in the foreground and the south-bank ridge in haze beyond